ssawchenko/jekyllblog/about/index.md

 # Who am I?
 Thanks for asking!
 I am a software developer located in Vancouver, BC.
 I love making applications that people WANT to use.
 After graduating from Simon Fraser University I began my journey into web development and have since moved into mobile application development, which is my current focus.
 In my free time I love to play games with friends and take pictures of things.

+I decided to start this blog to document issues that I have bumped into on my development travels in hopes that the solutions may help others having similar troubles.

 ![My magic](/img/me.jpg "My magic")